malikrashidk/tooltrace/BROWSER_EXTENSION_SETUP.md

 3. Click the extension icon
 4. Select the tools you want to add
 5. Click "Add Selected"
-6. Check your SaaS Hub dashboard to see your tools!
+6. Check your Tool Trace dashboard to see your tools!

 ## Need Help?